Meru National Park

 Wildlife and Birdlife of Meru

-Unique species such as the grevy’s zebra, reticulated giraffe, beisa oryx, and lesser kudu highlight Meru’s status as a convergence zone for Kenya’s northern and central fauna.
-For predators, Meru is one of the few parks in East Africa where lions, cheetahs, and leopards are frequently seen in one trip.
+Unique species such as the Grevy’s zebra, reticulated giraffe, Bechuanaland oryx, and lesser kudu highlight Meru’s status as a convergence zone for Kenya’s northern and central fauna.
+For predators, Meru is one of the few parks in East Africa where lions, cheetahs, and leopards are frequently seen on a single trip.

 For birders, Meru is a paradise.
 With over 400 recorded bird species, it features everything from Pel’s fishing owl, vulturine guineafowl, African finfoot, to a wide range of kingfishers, bee-eaters, and waterbirds that thrive along the Tana and Ura rivers.